 "We're still tweaking the idea," Jaindl said.

 Commissioner Howard Ellsworth told Jaindl the proposal for the extended roadway "looks like a viable approach" but that it would have to be vetted by township planners.

-Jaindl made changes to his development plan for Rutz Farm, which is off Walbert Avenue, in response to concerns raised by township staff and neighbors about traffic flow and other matters.
+Jaindl made changes to his development plan for Rutz Farm, which is off Walbert Avenue, in response to by township staff and neighbors about traffic flow and other matters.